All About the CAMINO EXPERIENCE

 Albergues also offer the unique experience of being right in the heart of the pilgrim community.
 Not only will you share sleeping quarters, but often albergues provide pilgrims with a shared meal, complete with local wines, and the opportunity to connect with people from all over the world.
 It truly becomes a case of ‘we’re all in this together’ as you open your heart and mind to new experiences and learn that while we are all unique and different, in many ways, we are all the same.

-If sharing space with friends, barely-friends, and sometimes strangers isn’t your thing, you can seek out the pensións, guesthouses, hotels, and other private accommodation options along the Camino.
+If sharing space with friends, barely-friends, and often strangers isn’t your thing, you can seek out the pensións, guesthouses, hotels, and other private accommodation options along the Camino.
 These cost between €25 to €100+ a night, and they come with real sheets and usually with en suite bathroom facilities.

 Private accommodations and many albergues can be booked in advance, either before you leave home, or from the trail a few days in advance.
 All you need is some very basic Spanish phrases, which I will share with you.

-When you start your Camino experience with the Camino Experience program, I assist you with booking your first five nights on the trail.
-That way you have the peace of mind to know you have a good place to sleep when you arrive in Saint Jean Pied de Port, and for your first days walking, too.
+When you start your Camino experience with the Camino Experience program, I will assist you with booking your first five nights on the trail.
+That way you have the peace of mind to know you have a good place to sleep when you arrive in Saint Jean Pied de Port, and for your first days of walking, too.

 Learn more about Sleeping on the Camino here.